"The most strategically important Irish project of its kind anywhere in the last 50 years"

-The New Irish Arts Center will complement the urban context of today’s Hell’s Kitchen neighborhood while engaging in dialogue with history.
-It will be built on a site formerly occupied by our neighbors at Cybert Tire, a local auto repair shop founded in 1916, coincidentally the year of Ireland's historic Easter Rising.
-Out of respect for neighborhood history and the existing streetscape, the original Cybert Tire brick facade will be transformed and incorporated into the facade of the New Irish Arts Center.
-The new building rising above will adjoin to our existing tenement – the historic Irish Arts Center – in an architectural manifestation of the old and the new, contributing to the city’s urban fabric, communicating an open and inviting connection to the community, announcing a global cultural home for contemporary Ireland and Irish America.
+The New Irish Arts Center complements the urban context of today’s Hell’s Kitchen neighborhood while engaging in dialogue with history.
+It is built on a site formerly occupied by our neighbors at Cybert Tire, a local auto repair shop founded in 1916, coincidentally the year of Ireland's historic Easter Rising.
+Out of respect for neighborhood history and the existing streetscape, the original Cybert Tire brick façade was transformed and incorporated into the façade of the New Irish Arts Center.
+The new building adjoins to our original 51st street building in an architectural manifestation of the old and the new, contributing to the city’s urban fabric, communicating an open and inviting connection to the community, announcing a global cultural home for contemporary Ireland and Irish America.

 The centerpiece of the new building is a state-of-the-art flexible theatre with a telescopic seating system, wire tension grid, plywood walls with unistrut, and masonite floors.
 The space is intended to serve as a space for theatre, dance, music, visual arts, interdisciplinary work, residencies, and special events.